nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Showing a student's remark: `show`

-Show the remark of the specified student.
-Useful for when the remark is too long to be displayed in the student list.
+Displays all the details, including the full remark of a specified student.
+This is useful for when the remark is too long to be displayed fully in the student list panel.

 > Format: `show INDEX`